 Gunfire broke out and bullets whistled through the air.
 Panic erupted in the chamber.
 Many congressional figures and their staff began screaming as they frantically pushed one another to get to the exit doors.
 Others avoided being shot by running to hide underneath tables and behind chairs.

 Before it ended, 30 rounds were fired.
 Five congressmen were wounded.
 All government buildings were shut down, and security throughout the city of Washington was increased.

 The four Nationalists were immediately apprehended.
 The mass media launched a vicious campaign to demonize them and the entire Puerto Rican independence movement.
 The four were ultimately convicted and sentenced to life imprisonment.

-As the Puerto Rican people mounted their struggle for the right of self-determination in Puerto Rico and in the United States during the upsurge of the 1960s and 1970s, more and more people raised the demand for the immediate release of Puerto Rican political prisoners.
-Thanks to the diplomatic work and solidarity of the Cuban revolutionary government, an international campaign galvanized widespread support for their release.
+As the Puerto Rican people mounted their struggle for the right to self-determination during the upsurge of the 1960s and 1970s, more and more people raised the demand for the immediate release of Puerto Rican political prisoners.
+Thanks to the diplomatic and solidarity work of the Cuban government, an international campaign galvanized widespread support for their release.

 The political pressure paid off in 1979, when President Jimmy Carter granted amnesty to Lolita Lebrón, Rafael Cancel Miranda, Andrés Figueroa Cordero, Irvin Flores as well as Oscar Collazo.
 All five were released from prison.

 The bold action taken by the four Puerto Rican patriots was an event that shocked the imperial-minded men of privilege — a shock that the U.S. ruling class has never forgotten.
 The colonizers of Puerto Rico never imagined that the people they victimized would dare such a bold act within the capital of the empire.